jfrog/jfrog-vscode-extension/README.md

 You can leave the platform URL empty, to enter the separate URLs for Artifactory and Xray.

-**Note**: If the auth credentials configured using JFrog CLI the extension will try to read and use them to connect.
+**Note**: If the credentials is configured and used by JFrog CLI the extension will try to read and use them to connect.

 The extension also supports connecting to your JFrog environment using environment variables.
 You may provide basic auth credentials or access token as follows: